Bugofbook/HOF-invoke-control-flow/README.md

 ### invokeBlock

-both function are the copy from Redux.js.
+the function are the copy from Redux.js.
 And invokeCompose is reverse to compose.there are no curry.

 Use function: